nuxt-modules/color-mode/docs/content/index.md

   Framework Support

   #description
-  Works out of the box with Tailwind CSS and other popular CSS frameworks.
+  Works with any CSS framework by adding configurable classes to `<html>`.
   :::
 ::